stav/timelion-carbon/README.md

 timelion-carbon
 ===============

-A log of drugs my dog was on during his recovery.
+A log of drugs our dog was on during his recovery.

 This project is based on the AngularJS [seed application](https://github.com/angular/angular-seed) "skeleton" for a typical [AngularJS](http://angularjs.org/) web app which is useful